openvcloud/docs/docs/EndUserPortal/MachineAPI/MachineAPI.md

 ![](MachineAPI.png)

-This page is both documenting the various REST APIs and allowing you to test them.
+This page is both documenting the various REST APIs, and allowing you to test them.

-All OpenvCloud Portal pages are built on top of these APIs, as exposed by the JumpScale application services.
+All OpenvCloud Portal pages are build on top of these APIs, as exposed by the JumpScale application services.

 The APIs are grouped as follows: